sordina/sordina.github.io/_drafts/Aesthetic-Isomorphism_and_Hiring_Juniors.markdown

 Your company is the violinist and your new-hire is the violin.

-You may percieve your company as a virtuoso in its field, but you are not yet wealthy enough to go out and buy a bunch of Stradivarius graduates as juniors.
+You may perceive your company as a virtuoso in its field, but you are not yet wealthy enough to go out and buy a bunch of Stradivarius graduates as juniors.
 You need to be able to work effectively with someone who may not have...

-* "Great Build"     - An attitue befitting the kind of work they will perform
+* "Great Build"    - An attitude befitting the kind of work they will perform
-* "Great Sound"     - The fully developed skillset you want
+* "Great Sound"    - The fully developed skill-set you want
-* "Great Herritage" - A prestigious education
+* "Great Heritage" - A prestigious education
 * "Great History"  - An impressive C.V.

 There is something they must have though, or they are a non-starter.